KeithSloan/FreeCAD_Python_GDML/README.md

 ## Viewing Volumes

 The first icon on the workbench bar is different.
-If you select a object like a volume via the Combo view - Model - Labels & Attributes and then click on the icon it will cycle the display mode of the selected object and all its children.
+If you select a object by one of the following methods

+1. A volume via the Combo view - Model - Labels & Attributes.

+   Then click on the icon it will cycle the display mode of the selected Volume and all its children.
    The cycle is Solid -> WireFrame -> Not Displayed -> Solid

+2. In the main display - select a face by <ctrl> <left mouse>

+   Then click on the icon it will cycle the display mode of the selected object

 ## SampleFiles